 Peralta Community College District (PCCD), the Peralta Community College Board of Trustees (Board), and the College have been actively addressing accreditation issues with the Accrediting Commission for Community and Junior Colleges (ACCJC) including specific fiscal concerns, since 2018.
-The 2021 Action Letter requirements [RP1each college] focused on areas of finance, financial aid, and Board concerns, primarily at the district level.
-The College submitted a Follow-Up Report October 1, 2021 [RP2for each college].
-The 2022 commission action letter based upon the visiting team Peer Review Report from November 11, 2022 [RP3for each college] resulted in the ACCJC lifting PCCD and all four colleges from probation status to warning.
-The ACCJC Action Letter January 27, 2022 [RP4for each college] specified several requirements and fiscal issues that were cleared.
+The 2021 Action Letter requirements [RP1] focused on areas of finance, financial aid, and Board concerns, primarily at the district level.
+The College submitted a Follow-Up Report October 1, 2021 [RP2].
+The 2022 commission action letter based upon the visiting team Peer Review Report from November 11, 2021 [RP3] resulted in the ACCJC lifting PCCD and all four colleges from probation status to warning.
+The ACCJC Action Letter January 27, 2022 [RP4] specified several requirements and fiscal issues that were cleared.